xiaotangujin/planpace-privacy/CUEPLAN_AI_FLOW_SPEC.md

 AI assistants must not invent coordinates.

+Coordinates are mandatory for any automatic location trigger:

+- location start requires `latitude` and `longitude`
+- location end requires `latitude` and `longitude`
+- B-plan location switch conditions require `latitude` and `longitude`

-If exact coordinates are unknown, omit `latitude` and `longitude`, then set:
+If exact coordinates are unknown, omit `latitude` and `longitude`, set `resolvePolicy` to `askUser`, and do not use that location object inside a start rule, end rule, or switch rule.
+Put it in `note` or another descriptive field instead.

 ```json
 "resolvePolicy": "askUser"